 5 Ways to Beat Spring Allergies

 Start taking medicine long before your eyes get watery and you’re sneezing nonstop, “at least 1 week before the season begins,” Kim says.
 That way, the medicine will be in your system by the time you need it.

-Get natural relief.
 Some herbal remedies may help stave off allergy symptoms.
 More research is needed, but an extract from a shrub called butterbur shows promise.
 Biminne, a Chinese herbal formula with ingredients like ginkgo biloba and Chinese skullcap, may also help.
 One study found that people who took biminne five times a day for 12 weeks still felt the benefits a year later.

-Be careful though. “‘Natural’ or ‘alternative’ doesn’t necessarily mean safe,” says Anna Esparham, MD, a doctor of integrative medicine at The University of Kansas Hospital.
+Tell your doctor first. “‘Natural’ or ‘alternative’ doesn’t necessarily mean safe,” says Anna Esparham, MD, a doctor of integrative medicine at The University of Kansas Hospital.

 Butterbur may cause an allergic reaction in people who are sensitive to plants like ragweed and marigold.
 Biminne doesn’t always work well with diabetes medicines.
-And because it’s unclear how these herbs help, “the possible long-term side effects are unknown,” Kim says.
+And because it’s unclear how these herbs help, the possible long-term side effects are unknown, Kim says.

 Clean floors with a vacuum cleaner that has a HEPA (high-efficiency particulate air) filter.
 These filters trap 99.97% of microscopic particles in the air.
-And while it may be tempting to line-dry clothes or sheets in warmer weather, don’t!
-They’ll only collect pollen while they hang outside.
+And don’t line-dry clothes or sheets in warmer weather!
+They’ll collect pollen while they hang outside.